-Proposal Number Proposal Description Voting Options Vote Required for Approval Effect of "Withhold" Votes Effect of Abstentions Effect of Broker Non-Votes 1 Election of Directors "FOR" or "WITHHOLD" At least one " FOR " vote.
-The three nominees receiving the most " FOR " votes will be elected.
-If nominees are unopposed, election requires only a single " FOR " vote.
-No effect Not applicable No effect 2 Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 "FOR ," " AGAINST ," or " ABSTAIN " Must receive " FOR " votes from the holders of a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy and voting on the proposal.
-Not applicable No effect No effect (1) 3 Approval, on a non-binding advisory basis, the frequency of future non-binding advisory votes on the compensation of our named executive officers.
-"ONE YEAR," "TWO YEARS," "THREE YEARS," or "ABSTAIN" The frequency receiving a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy and voting on the proposal will be considered the frequency preferred by the stockholders.
-(2) Not applicable No effect No effect 4 Approval, on a non-binding advisory basis, the compensation of our named executive officers.
-"FOR," "AGAINST," or "ABSTAIN" Must receive " FOR " votes from the holders of a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy and voting on the proposal.
+Proposal Number Proposal Description Voting Options Vote Required for Approval Effect of "Withhold" Votes Effect of Abstentions Effect of Broker Non-Votes 1 Election of Directors "FOR" or "WITHHOLD" At least one "FOR" vote.
+The three nominees receiving the most "FOR" votes will be elected.
+If nominees are unopposed, election requires only a single "FOR" vote.
+No effect Not applicable No effect 2 Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 "FOR," "AGAINST," or "ABSTAIN" Must receive "FOR" votes from the holders of a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy and voting on the proposal.
+Not applicable No effect No effect (1) 3 Approval of an amendment to our Amended and Restated Certificate of Incorporation to limit the liability of certain officers as permitted by Delaware law Must receive "FOR" votes from the holders of a majority of the voting power of the outstanding shares of common stock entitled to vote thereon.
+Not applicable Against Against 4 Approval, on a non-binding advisory basis, of the compensation of our named executive officers "FOR," "AGAINST," Or "ABSTAIN" Must receive "FOR" votes from the holders of a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy and voting on the proposal.
 Not applicable No effect No effect